delafont/prokka/README.md

 Prokka comes with many binaries for Linux and Mac OS X. It will always use your existing installed versions if they exist, but will use the included ones if that fails.
 For some older systems (eg. Centos 4.x) some of them won't work due to them being dynamically linked against new GLIBC libraries you don't have.

 You can consult the list of dependencies later in this document.

-###Choose a rRNA predictor

-####Option 1 - Don't use one

-If Prokka can't find a predictor for rRNA featues (either Barrnap or RNAmmer below) then it simply won't annotate any.
-Most people don't care that much about them anyway,

-####Option 2 - Barrnap

-This was written by the author of Prokka and is recommended if you prefer speed over absolute accuracy.
-It uses the new multi-core NHMMER for DNA:DNA profile searches.
-Download it here.

-####Option 3 - RNAmmer

-RNAmmer was written when HMMER 2.x was the latest release.
-Since them, HMMER 3.x has been released, and uses the same executable binary names.
-Prokka needs HMMER3 and RNAmmer (and hence HMMER2) so you need to edit your RNAmmer script to explicitly point your HMMER2 binary instead of using the HMMER3 binary which is more likely to be in your PATH first.

-Type which rnammer to find the script, and then edit it with your favourite editor.
-Find the following lines at the top:

-    if ( $uname eq "Linux" ) {
-    #       $HMMSEARCH_BINARY = "/usr/cbs/bio/bin/linux64/hmmsearch";    # OLD
-            $HMMSEARCH_BINARY = "/path/to/my/hmmer-2.3.2/bin/hmmsearch"; # NEW (yours)
-    }

-If you are using Mac OS X, you'll also have to change the `"Linux"` to `"Darwin"` too.
-As you can see, I have commented out the original part, and replaced it with the location of my HMMER2 hmmsearch tool, so it doesn't run the HMMER3 one.
-You need to ensure HMMER3 is in your PATH before the old HMMER2 too.

 ###Test